Fascist Italy: Culture and society

 With the concept of totalitarianism, Mussolini and the Fascist regime set an agenda of improving Italian culture and society based on ancient Rome, personal dictatorship and some futurist aspects of Italian intellectuals and artists.
-Under Fascism, the definition of the Italian nationality rested on a militarist foundation and the Fascist's "new man" ideal in which loyal Italians would rid themselves of individualism and autonomy and see themselves as a component of the Italian state and be prepared to sacrifice their lives for it.
-Under such a totalitarian society, only Fascists would be considered "true Italians" and membership and endorsement of the Fascist Party was necessary for people to gain "Complete Citizenship", as those who did not swear allegiance to Fascism were banished from public life and could not gain employment.
+Under Fascism, the definition of the Italian nationality was to rest on a militarist foundation and the Fascist's "new man" ideal, in which loyal Italians would rid themselves of individualism and autonomy and see themselves as a component of the Italian state and be prepared to sacrifice their lives for it.
+Under such a totalitarian government, only Fascists would be considered "true Italians", and membership and endorsement of the Fascist Party was necessary for people to gain "Complete Citizenship"; those who did not swear allegiance to Fascism would be banished from public life and could not gain employment.
 The Fascist government also reached out to Italians living overseas to endorse the Fascist cause and identify with Italy rather than their places of residence.
 Despite efforts to mould a new culture for fascism, Fascist Italy's efforts were not as drastic or successful in comparison to other one-party states like Nazi Germany and the Soviet Union in creating a new culture.

-Mussolini's propaganda idolized him as the nation's saviour and the Fascist regime attempted to make him omnipresent in Italian society.
-Much of Fascism's appeal in Italy was based on the personality cult around Mussolini and his popularity.
-Mussolini's passionate oratory and personality cult was displayed at huge rallies and parades of his Blackshirts in Rome which served as an inspiration to Adolf Hitler and the Nazi Party in Germany.
+Mussolini's propaganda idolized him as the nation's saviour, and the Fascist regime attempted to make him omnipresent in Italian society.
+Much of Fascism's appeal in Italy was based on Mussolini's popularity and charisma.
+Mussolini's passionate oratory and the personality cult around him were displayed at huge rallies and parades of his Blackshirts in Rome, which served as an inspiration to Adolf Hitler and the Nazi Party in Germany.

 The Fascist regime established propaganda in newsreels, radio broadcasting and a few feature films deliberately endorsing Fascism.
 In 1926, laws were passed to require that propaganda newsreels be shown prior to all feature films in cinemas.
 These newsreels were more effective in influencing the public than propaganda films or radio, as few Italians had radio receivers at the time.
 Fascist propaganda was widely present in posters and state-sponsored art.
 However, artists, writers and publishers were not strictly controlled: they were only censored if they were blatantly against the state.
 There was a constant emphasis on the masculinity of the "new Italian", stressing aggression, virility, youth, speed and sport.
 Women were to attend to motherhood and stay out of public affairs.

 General elections were held in the form of a referendum on 24 March 1929.
-By this time, the country was a single-party state with the National Fascist Party (PNF) as the only legally permitted party.
+By this time, the country was a single-party state with the National Fascist Party as the only legally permitted party.
 Mussolini used a referendum to confirm a fascist single-party list.
 The list put forward was ultimately approved by 98.43% of voters.
 The universal male suffrage, which was legal since 1912, was restricted to men who were members of a trade union or an association, to soldiers and to members of the clergy.
 Consequently, only 9.5 million people were able to vote.